Permanent Psychosis From Drugs: What To Know For Your Mental Health

 Therapy can help you address substance use

 Platforms like BetterHelp offer online therapy starting at $65 per week, which may be a more affordable alternative to in-person therapy.
-It can also offer accessibility and convenience by allowing users to schedule sessions outside of typical office hours and attend them via video conference, phone call, or online chat.
+It can also offer availability and convenience by allowing users to schedule sessions outside of typical office hours and attend them via video conference, phone call, or online chat.

 Studies have found that online therapy may be an effective treatment for substance use disorders.
-In a 2023 review, researchers analyzed data from 373 studies of internet-based therapy for substance use.
+In a 2023 review, researchers analyzed details from 373 studies of internet-based therapy for substance use.
 They found that patients treated through online therapy normally saw similar results as patients treated through in-person therapy.
 Please note that individuals experiencing acute psychosis may require in-person treatment to address psychotic symptoms.

 Takeaway